bflaven/BlogArticlesExamples/images_treatment_photoshop_imagemagick_docker/README.md

 ## take-aways, benefits
-- image quality: no trade-off with image quality and time-consuming task to work on image.
+**- Image quality:** no trade-off with image quality and reducing time-consuming task to work on image.
-- docker: automation, industrialization, CI, sharable and maintainable.
+**- Docker:** good empiric introduction to automation, industrialization, CI, with a sharable and maintainable environment.
-- open source: imagemagick free saving money and time, less training, no licensing
+**- Open Source:** imagemagick, Docker are free.
+It is saving money and time, less training, no licensing.
+There is only the learning curb that may cost you time.
+No Pain No Gain!
-- user-experience: Above saving time to work for the editorial team, time to write and think.
+**- User-Experience:** above all saving time to work for the editorial team, time to write and think.
 Same usages allow better support.
-- illusration:  show progress from craft usage to industrial usage.
-How Docker can help you in that?
+**- Textbook case:** It is a pragmatic textbook case to show progress from craft usage to industrial usage and how Docker can help you in that?